Current Employment Opportunities

-Equip for Equality, a disability rights organization headquartered in Chicago and providing advocacy and legal services throughout Illinois, is seeking an experienced clinical professional to support efforts to ensure safety and quality of care for people with disabilities in Illinois.
+Equip for Equality, a disability rights organization an innovative and expanding social justice (disability rights) organization headquartered in Chicago and providing advocacy and legal services throughout Illinois, is seeking an experienced clinical professional to engage in oversight and review of representative payees under the “Strengthening Protections for Social Security Beneficiaries Act of 2017”and appropriate care matters regarding our clients. which was enacted to ensure safety and protection of the rights of people with disabilities in Illinois who are beneficiaries.

 Learn about our Voting Access Chicago project and help us make Chicago’s polling places ADA accessible for people with disabilities and older adults.
 For volunteer opportunities, please contact Bebe Novich.